 - Heat a large fry pan over medium flame and add olive oil.

-- Fry brussels spouts cut side down for 3-4 minutes, turn over and cook another 1-2 minutes.
+- Fry them cut side down for 3-4 minutes, turn over and cook another 1-2 minutes.

 - Place brussels sprouts back in pan and stir well to coat with the sauce

-- Choose tightly closed brussels sprouts with green, not yellowing leaves.
+- Choose tightly closed sprouts with green, not yellowing leaves.

-- Only boil (blanch) the brussels sprouts for 4 minutes or so.
+- Only boil (blanch) them for 4 minutes or so.
 You will still be cooking them in the pan and don't want them mushy.
 You can test with a knife which should just about go through them all the way.

 - Make sure they are dry before placing in the hot oil to avoid dangerous splattering.